peerlinks/peerlinks/README.md

 ## Help requested

-The protocol darft and the implementations are in the very early stages.
+The protocol draft and the implementations are in the very early stages.
 Any feedback or ideas on boths are very appreciated.

 Not exhaustive list of possible issues: